 Current-Day Christians and Old Testament Orders

-The number one word in the news these days is not even a real word -- it’s… ObamaCare.
-National headlines have centered around the new health care law for months.
-But while changes in this (and other) “hot-topic” laws are debated and reworked every day in our country, it somehow surprises many people to discover that some Old Testament laws also changed over the course of Biblical history.
+There are many hot-topic issues in politics these days.
+Changes in viewpoints and policies are commonplace in different administrations.
+But while new laws are debated and reworked every day in our country, it somehow surprises many people to discover that some Old Testament laws also changed over the course of Biblical history.

 The fact that Christians no longer follow many of the obscure laws God gave to Israel at the time of Moses is a regular point of confusion and contention.
 Commands not to eat certain types of meat (Leviticus 11:7-12), tattoo your body (Lev 19:28), trim your hair or beard (Lev 19:27), or wear clothing made of mixed fabrics (Lev 19:19) are prime examples.